 As reported in a document on OxyContin quick facts from the United States Department of Justice, nearly one million individuals across America, including youths as young as 12, have utilized OxyContin for purposes outside medical necessity.

-Moreover, the Connecticut Department of Consumer Protection's Prescription Monitoring Program reports that one-fifth of adolescents have improperly used prescription medications such as oxycodone.
+Moreover, the Connecticut Department of Consumer Protection's Prescription Monitoring Program reports that one-fifth of adolescents have improperly used prescription medications such as oxycodone, contributing to the national rise in opioid addiction.
 Adolescents typically access these prescription substances from the medicine cabinets of friends and relatives.

 Findings from a 2011 nationwide multisite efficacy study examining the comparative profiles of males and females with opioid dependence published in The American Journal of Drug and Alcohol Abuse revealed that among 892 subjects, the majority of men and women screened for oxycodone showed positive results (68% and 65%, respectively).